Imperial Crown of Austria: Mitre

 The mitre symbolises the divine right to rule, and the spiritual position of the emperor, who during coronation was consecrated symbolically as a deacon.
 The mitre fills the left and right sides of the crown, leaving an opening in the middle through which the high arch passes.
 The mitre is made of gold, with a band of enamel work depicting birds and plants.
 The mitre is divided into four sections representing the high honours of Holy Roman Emperor Rudolf II.
 The first section shows him kneeling, receiving the Imperial Crown of the Holy Roman Empire in Regensburg as Holy Roman Emperor.
 The second section shows him riding onto the coronation hill in Pressburg (Bratislava) during his coronation as King of Hungary.
 The third section shows his coronation procession through Prague as King of Bohemia.
 The fourth section depicts an allegory of his victory over the invading Turks.
-The Latin inscription inside the arch reads, RVDOLPHVS II ROM(ANORVM) IMP(ERATOR) AVGVSTUS HVNG(ARIAE) ET BOH(EMIAE) REX CONSTRVXIT MDCII (Rudolf II, August Emperor of the Romans, King of Hungary and Bohemia, Constructed in 1602).
+The Latin inscription inside the arch reads, RVDOLPHVS II ROM[ANORVM] IMP[ERATOR] AVGVSTUS HVNG[ARIAE] ET BOH[EMIAE] REX CONSTRVXIT MDCII (Rudolf II, Emperor of the Romans, Augustus, King of Hungary and Bohemia, Constructed in 1602).

 High arch

 The high arch was inspired by the arch of the Imperial Crown of the Holy Roman Empire.
 It rises from the front and back of the circlet and is studded with eight diamonds, which symbolise Christ.
 The emperor was regarded as governor on earth in the name of Christ.
-At the top of the arch is a blue-green emerald, which symbolises heaven, above a very inconspicuous cross.
-The emerald was not cut, but polished.
+At the top of the arch is a blue sapphire, which symbolises heaven, above a very inconspicuous cross.
+The sapphire was not cut, but polished.